Contractors describe scant pre-launch testing of U.S. healthcare site

 “We still don’t know the real picture as the administration appears allergic to transparency and continues to withhold enrollment figures,” Upton said.

 In a letter to HHS Secretary Kathleen Sebelius, the pair said Issa’s House Oversight and Government Reform Committee would consider using “compulsory process” if the information were not provided by 5 p.m.
-ET on Monday.
+EDT (2100 GMT) on Monday.
+HHS had no immediate response.

 Most of the criticism has come from Republicans who have long opposed the law, Obama’s most significant domestic policy achievement, as an unwarranted expansion of the federal government.